imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 Here are some things that can generally go wrong:

-- putting everything into one big commit
+- Putting everything into one big commit
-- writing an incomplete commit message
+- Writing an incomplete commit message
-- breaking something.
+- Breaking something.
 Committing.
 Fixing it later.
 - (More advanced) rebasing or committing in hunks without checking the state of each commit